AkhilaKolipaka1911/II-1-labs/CPP LABS/Experiment 6/readme.md

 Step 12 - Obtain different values of i using the scope resolution operator.

-Step 13 - returnn 0 to exit the program.
+Step 13 - return 0 to exit the program.